iamciera/veinUpdate/README.md

 ![](./vein06.png)

-**Conclusion 2**: So overall you see a higher vein density in the proximal region, but to a more extreme in m82.
-When you look at the
+**Conclusion 2**: So overall you see a higher vein density in the proximal region, but to a greater extent in m82.

 **Does this possibly reflect that vein development is occurring longer in the proximal region?**    How do I test this?
 Brainstorm.

 ##Part 3 - Density vs Area

-**Q:** The big question is to ask if there is the difference in vein density maintained by just expanding the vein area?
+**Q:** Is the difference in vein density maintained by just expanding the vein area?

 **M82**